MaramAlossaimi/MaramAlossaimi/content/publication/example/index.md

 publication: In *European Journal of Pure and Applied Mathematics*
 publication_short: In *EJPAM*

-abstract: Let R be an associative and 2-torsion-free ring with an identity. in this work, we will generalize the results of differentially prime rings in [18] by applying the hypotheses in a differentially semiprime rings.
-In particular, we have proved that if R is a D-semiprime ring, then either R is a commutative ring or D is a semiprime ring.
+abstract: Let $R$ be an associative and 2-torsion-free ring with an identity. in this work, we will generalize the results of differentially prime rings in [18] by applying the hypotheses in a differentially semiprime rings.
+In particular, we have proved that if $R$ is a $D$-semiprime ring, then either $R$ is a commutative ring or $D$ is a semiprime ring.
 # Summary.
 An optional shortened abstract.
 summary:
 tags: []